lsawade/GF3D/docs/source/parts/gf-generation/installation/index.rst

 Most of the steps are explained below, but not everything is a one fits all.
 Especially the installation of parallel `HDF5` can sometimes be ... annoying.

+Talk about setting up your compilers and Environement variables.

 .. toctree::

     creating-environment